stassa/louise/README.md

 ### Listing the reduced Top program

-The third step in Louise's learning procedure is the reduction of the Top program and the MIL problem by Gordon Plotkin's program reduction algorithm, from his doctoral thesis (see references at end).
+The third step in Louise's learning procedure is the reduction of the Top program along with the MIL problem by application of Gordon Plotkin's program reduction algorithm from his doctoral thesis (see references at end).

 The reduction step, too, can be inspected by a call to the predicate `list_top_program_reduction/1`.